kingbuzzman/lamnfyc/README.md

 Are you using `virtualenvwrapper`?
 Then do `lamnfyc $WORKON_HOME/env`

+## Scared?
+Isolate yourself from the isolation

+* `virtualenv /tmp/test`

+  create a virtualenv to isolate yourself from this installation

+* `/tmp/test/bin/pip install git+ssh://git@github.com/kingbuzzman/lamnfyc.git@master#egg=lamnfyc`

+  install the package from github

+* `cd /your/amazing/project/root/`

+  go to your project

+* `/tmp/test/bin/lamnfyc --init`

+  now modify the `lamnfyc.yaml` to make it specific to you

+* `/tmp/test/bin/lamnfyc xenv`

+  create the environment, for this particular example the name of our environment is going to be called `xenv`

+* `rm /tmp/test`

+  at this point you can delete the `/tmp/test` directory, its not needed

+* `xenv/bin/activate`

+  now play around with it.. remember to `deactivate` it when you're done

 ## Some goodies

 Like what you're used to, `source ..../environment_name/bin/activate` sets everything up, and I mean everything. (or `workon environment_name`)